 If you own your home and qualify to deduct expenses for business use, you can claim a deduction for depreciation, which is the wear and tear on the part of the home used for business.

 While we are currently experiencing work-from-home due to the COVID-19 pandemic, some people may be able to deduct their home office expenses.
 If you are an employee of a business, as a W-2 employee, there are no substantial deductions or tax benefits for working from home, as of the writing of this article.

 If you are classified as a self-employed worker (you typically file a Schedule C for your business), then you can take deductions from some home office expenses.
 Such items as internet and cell phone bills can be deducted based on an allocation between personal and business use.
 A tax advisor can help you in figuring out these deductions.

 Contact Us for Tax Guidance & Preparation

 At Steward Ingram & Cooper, we are here to help you navigate the complexities and various methods of determining and calculating tax deductions for a home office.
-Our tax professionals are experts in working with these types of deductions and we work closely with businesses and individuals in the Raleigh, Cary, Wake Forest, and Wilson areas.
+Our tax professionals are experts in working with these types of deductions and we work closely with businesses and individuals in the Raleigh, Cary, Durham, Wake Forest, and Wilson areas.
 Call us today at (919) 493-2603 or fill out the form below.